 In this gorgeous land that I call home we have beaches galore, we have rivers aplenty and we even have a lake or two.
 Conveniently located only 45 minutes away is Lac de St Cassien, a large man-made reservoir covering 3.7 square kilometres, surrounded by natural bush.
-The lake makes a great alternative to the beach on a hot summer’s day, the main reason for us being the pedalos for hire and, unique to the area, an “Aqua Park” consisting of enormous inflatables and trampolines on the water.
+The lake makes a great alternative to the beach on a hot summer’s day, the main reason for us being the pedalos for hire and an “Aqua Park” consisting of enormous inflatables and trampolines on the water.

 For other alternatives to the beach take a look at these posts:

 If you enjoyed this please PIN it!